 Faecal PO4

-Two further sub-samples were extracted for PO4; (i) Resin PO4-: 25-100 g placed in a 5 L HDPE sealable bottle, diluted with 3 L Ringer’s solution, and 72 anion-exchange resin (VWR International Ltd, Lutterworth, UK) squares (4 cm x 4 cm) added and, (ii) Microbial PO4: 1-2 g placed in a 5 L HDPE bottle and diluted with 3 L de-ionised water, and 72 anion-exchange resins added.
+Two further sub-samples were extracted for PO4; (i) Resin PO4: 25-100 g placed in a 5 L HDPE sealable bottle, diluted with 3 L Ringer’s solution, and 72 anion-exchange resin (VWR International Ltd, Lutterworth, UK) squares (4 cm x 4 cm) added and, (ii) Microbial PO4: 1-2 g placed in a 5 L HDPE bottle and diluted with 3 L de-ionised water, and 72 anion-exchange resins added.
 Bottles were placed on an orbital shaker set at 100 rpm, in a 4°C walk-in refrigerator.
 After 16 hours, the bottles were removed and the extracting solution sub-sampled for microbial analysis by diluting 1 mL of extractant solution in 9 mL Ringer’s solution and stored at 4°C before analysis within 24 hours.
 Resins were then recovered by pouring the extraction solution from the 5 L bottle though a 4 mm sieve ensuring all resins were recovered from the bottle.
-Resins from each solution were then divided into two sub-sets of 36, placed in a 250 mL polypropylene screw cap bottle and washed several times with their respective, fresh, matrix solutions.
+As the sample was highly organic in nature we felt it necessary to test, and if needed, account for any potential hydrolysis of organic P during the extraction of PO4 from the resins.
+Resins from each extraction were divided into two sub-sets of 36, placed in a 250 mL polypropylene screw cap bottle and washed several times with their respective, fresh, matrix solutions.
 When clean, PO4 was liberated from the resins using 75 mL of 0.2M nitric acid (HNO3).
 For each of the two sub-sets of 36 resins collected from a single extraction matrix, δ18OH2O unlabelled (-5.7‰) and labelled (+81.6‰) 0.2M NHO3 was used to test for hydrolysis of organic P by the acid.
 The corrected δ18OPO4 value is then calculated using a revised version[18] of the mass balance equation described by McLaughlin et al[28]:

 δ18OPO4= δ18OPsp*δ18OAus-(δ18OPus* δ18OAsp)(δ18OPsp- δ18OPus-δ18OAsp+δ18OAus)